William H. Swanson: Education

-A native of California, Swanson graduated magna cum laude from California Polytechnic State University, San Luis Obispo with a bachelor's degree in industrial engineering.
+A native of California, Swanson graduated magna cum laude from California Polytechnic State University, San Luis Obispo with a bachelor's degree in aerospace engineering.
 He attended Cal Poly with the assistance of a golf scholarship.
 He was awarded an honorary Doctorate from Pepperdine University and served on the Board of Regents of Pepperdine.
 He was selected as the Outstanding Industrial Engineering Graduate in 1972, and in 1991 was recognized as an Honored Alumnus by California Polytechnic State University College of Engineering.
 He attended a graduate degree program in business administration at Golden Gate University.

 Career

 Raytheon

-Swanson joined Raytheon in 1972 and held a wide range of leadership positions, including manufacturing manager of the company’s Equipment Division, general manager of the Missile Systems Division's Andover Plant, senior vice president and general manager of the Missile Systems Division, general manager of Raytheon Electronic Systems, and president, chairman and chief executive officer of Raytheon Systems Company.
+Swanson joined Raytheon in 1972 as their highest paid starting engineer, and held a wide range of leadership positions, including manufacturing manager of the company’s Equipment Division, general manager of the Missile Systems Division's Andover Plant, senior vice president and general manager of the Missile Systems Division, general manager of Raytheon Electronic Systems, and president, chairman and chief executive officer of Raytheon Systems Company.

 Before becoming chairman of Raytheon in January 2004, Swanson was CEO and president of the company.
 Prior to that he was president of the company, responsible for Raytheon’s government and defense operations, including the four Strategic Business Areas of Missile Defense; Precision Engagement; Intelligence, Surveillance and Reconnaissance (ISR); and Homeland Security.
 Before that, he was a Raytheon executive vice president and president of Electronic Systems.

-As a protégé of Chairman and CEO Dennis Picard and a long-time Raytheon insider, he was the expected candidate to succeed the retiring chairman in the late 1990s.
-However, Daniel Burnham, an outsider, was elected to succeed Dennis Picard as Chairman and CEO.
+As a protégé of chairman and CEO Dennis Picard and a long-time Raytheon insider, he was the expected candidate to succeed the retiring chairman in the late 1990s.
+However, Daniel Burnham, an outsider, was elected to succeed Dennis Picard as chairman and CEO.
 After Burnham completed a five-year contract with Raytheon, Swanson was elevated to his position.

 Swanson stepped down from the CEO position in March 2014 and retired from Raytheon entirely in September 2014.
-He was succeeded by Dr. Thomas A. Kennedy, who had previously served as Raytheon's Chief Operating Officer.
+He was succeeded by Dr. Thomas A. Kennedy, who had previously served as Raytheon's chief operating officer.